nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # TutorEase User Guide

-TutorEase is a **desktop app for managing contacts, optimized for use via a Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, TutorEase can get your contact management tasks done faster than traditional GUI apps.
+TutorEase is a **desktop app for freelance pre-university home tutors to manage student and guardian contacts, as well as lesson schedules, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, TutorEase can get your contact and lesson management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->